Axway/streams-open-docs/content/en/docs/install/_index.md

 ##### MariaDB security secret

-In order to enable TLS and TDE on mariadb, you must to create a k8s secret.
+To enable TLS and TDE on MariaDB, you must create a k8s secret.
 For example:

  ```sh
 export NAMESPACE="my-namespace"